Discernment

 Context:

-In the final part of our study on discernment, we’ll explore two additional ways to develop it—and examine why this skill is especially important in today’s age of AI.
+In the final part of our lesson on discernment, we’ll explore two additional ways to strengthen it—and examine why this skill is especially important in today’s age of AI.

 Developing Discernment